The probabilistic world: Fermions

 Here the map $\rho \to \tau(\rho)$ maps every configuration $\rho$ of occupation numbers at $m_1$ to a configuration $\tau(\rho)$ that is displaced by one unit in the positive $m_2$-direction.
 We have indicated the map $\tau(\rho)$ in the example \eqref{eq:FP7A}.
 In other words, the step evolution operator $\hat{S}$ maps uniquely every sequence of occupation numbers $\{ n_0,\, n_1,\, \dots,\, n_{\cM_2 - 1},\, n_{\cM_2}\}$ at $m_1$ to the sequence $\{ n_{\cM_2}, n_0,\, n_1,\, \dots,\, n_{\cM_2 - 1}\}$ at $m_1 + 1$.
 The inverse step evolution operator $\hat{S}^{-1}$ exists.
 It corresponds to the displacement of the whole sequence by a shift of one unit in the negative $m_2$-direction.
 The solution for the classical wave functions for a pure classical state reads

 with $\rho(\tau)$ the inverse map of $\tau(\rho)$.

 \paragraph*{Particle interpretation}

 A possible particle interpretation of this model states that a fermion is present at time $t=m_1\,\varepsilon$ at the position $x = m_2\,\varepsilon$ whenever $n(m_1,\, m_2) = 1$.
 No particle is present at this time and location if $n(m_1,\, m_2) = 0$.
 Since the occupation numbers for our generalized Ising chains can only take the numbers $n = 0, 1$, we interpret the particle as a fermion.
-With this interpretation our model describes possible multi-fermion states, with a number of fermions between $0$ and $\cM_2$.
+With this interpretation our model describes possible multi-fermion states, with a number of fermions between $0$ and $\cM_2+1$.
 This interpretation assumes implicitly that the vacuum is given by the zero-particle states where all occupation numbers $n(m_1,\, m_2)$ vanish.
 Other vacua are possible, and the definition of particles has to be adapted correspondingly\,\cite{CWFIM,CWQFTCS,CWCPMW}.
+We will discuss this point in sects.~\ref{sec:Fermionic_quantum_field_theory_with_interactions},~\ref{sec:fourier_transform_for_cellular_automata} and~\ref{sec:Particles_and_antiparticles}.

 The number of ones in a given bit sequence at fixed $m_1$ does not depend on $m_1$.
-The particle number $N(t)$ at a given time is a local observable,
+The particle number $\Np(t)$ at a given time is a local observable,

-Its expectation value is independent of time, i.e. $\langle N(m_1)\rangle$ does not depend on $m_1$ for arbitrary boundary conditions.
-The particle number $N$ is a "conserved quantity".
-The operator associated to $N(m_1)$ is given by the matrix $\hat{N}(m_1)$, with matrix elements
+Its expectation value is independent of time, i.e. $\langle \Np(m_1)\rangle$ does not depend on $m_1$ for arbitrary boundary conditions.
+The particle number $\Np$ is a ``conserved quantity".
+The operator associated to $\Np(m_1)$ is given by the matrix $\hat{N}(m_1)$, with matrix elements

-Here, $N_\rho$ counts the number of ones in a given state $\rho$ at fixed $m_1$.
+Here, $\Np_\rho$ counts the number of ones in a given state $\rho$ at fixed $m_1$.
 We take the same definition of particle number for all $m_1$, such that the operator $\hat{N}$ does not depend on $m_1$.
 It commutes with the step evolution operator,